 The law regarding a tax forclosure sale is found in K.S.A.
 79-2801 et seq.

 You may research the statutes from the State's website:

-Shawnee County tax auctions are held two to three times per year to collect unpaid real estate taxes.
+Shawnee County tax auctions are held one or two times per year to collect unpaid real estate taxes.
 This outline will help you understand the process and the research you will need to do if you are interested in purchasing property at the tax sale.

 Before the Auction

 Approximately 30 days before a scheduled tax sale, notice of the sale will be published in The Topeka Metro News for three consecutive weeks.
 You may contact the newspaper at P.O.
 Box 1794, Topeka, Kansas 66601, or call (785) 232-8600 for subscription information.